 Particularly with dual heating and cooling units, there is an outdoor component such as a condenser.

 These also require regular maintenance, especially as they are exposed to a variety of particles and bacteria from outside.

 Check for Winter Debris

 With winter fast approaching, preparing your unit to withstand the winter months is imperative.
-As autumn come to an end, leaves begin to fall, and this means there’s a higher chance of debris blocking your unit.
+As autumn comes to an end, leaves begin to fall, and this means there’s a higher chance of debris blocking your unit.

 Ensure you regularly take a look at the grills and fans to ensure that debris such as these leaves aren’t collecting.
-If you spot things aren’t quite right, it’s time to clean the condenser.
+If you spot things that aren’t quite right, it’s time to clean the condenser.

 Remove any of the debris, such as leaves, grass, and dirt which may have found its way into the unit.
 Then, with a hosepipe, simply rinse away any remaining dirt on the unit until it appears clean.